Kevinc023032/Tri-3-Thingy/Test Prep Study.md

 ### GH Actions

+- Intellectual property: a work or invention that is the result of creativity where they have the rights to create things

 1. When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
 2. Make a license for your personal and Team project.
 Document license you picked and why.